Bloody B188 8 Light Strike Keyboard Review

-Bloody is a Chinese peripherals manufacturer seeking to innovate in the gaming market with mechanical keyboards based on optical switch technology, named “Light Strike” (LK Optic 1).
+Bloody is the key brand of A4tech, a Taiwan-based peripherals manufacturer seeking to innovate in the gaming market with mechanical keyboards based on optical switch technology called “Light Strike” (LK Optic 1).
 It’s these Light Strike switches that are the main unique selling point of these keyboards.

 Although optical switches aren’t new (Burroughs used them all the way back in the 1980s) their resurgence with these keyboards are an interesting re-introduction of the optical keyboard switch.
 Although quite simple in construction (an infrared LED and photoresistor separated by a movable view blocker between the two), such a type of switch offers several inherent advantages.